 I am Catholic.
 I explain that to give context.
-Last summer on retreat, I watched “Entertaining Angels” (the Dorothy Day story), and was deeply moved by the hospitality Day extended to the poor, lost and homeless in New York.
+Last summer on retreat, I watched “Entertaining Angels” (the Dorothy Day story), and was deeply moved by the hospitality Day extended to the poor, lost, and homeless in New York.

 At the time of my retreat, my husband and I were going through a life-changing transition.
 We were passionately praying about what God was asking of us.

 As we prayed, we began to realize that, like most people, we thought of hospitality as having a clean home, a pre-arranged date for a visit, nice food, etc. Through prayer and discernment, however, we realized that God was not calling us to be hospitable in traditional or comfortable ways.
 He was calling us to being open to “entertaining angels” even at the most inconvenient and humbling times.
-He was calling us to let Him minister to the weary, downtrodden and lonely through our home.
+He was calling us to let Him minister to the weary, downtrodden, and lonely through our home.
 We knew that He wanted to use our home as a retreat for those who needed spiritual shelter or renewal.
 He was calling us to extend the Corporal Works of Mercy as Hospitality.

-As we prayed and talked, we felt clearly that this was a point of obedience that we could not ignore.
+As we prayed and talked, we felt clear that this was a point of obedience that we could not ignore.
 We submitted and said, “whomever you send, whenever you send them, we are totally yours God.
 Totus Tuus.”
 We knew that we had to think of our grocery budget and our home not as our things but as His property, which He would help us to steward.

-As a family we agreed to be a resting place for any weary pilgrim that God would choose to send no matter the personal cost.
+As a family, we agreed to be a resting place for any weary pilgrim that God would choose to send no matter the personal cost.

 Almost immediately, our calendar filled with pilgrims who were in search of the kind of fellowship that comes over a simple meal and a total surrender of our time and our expectations.
 Instead of scheduling friends in advance, and planning a nice meal, and cleaning our house, we found people showing up often without notice.
 Our home was not prepared, we were tired, our food was simple, our budget was stretched, and we had to dig deep to overcome our introverted tendencies so that we could welcome unscheduled, but not unwanted visitors.